 In November, 1954, the voters of our school districts further consolidated their efforts by voting for a merged district.
 The merger became effective July, 1955.
 The name selected for the new district was Northern Lebanon School District.
 During September, 1956, the Building Authority advertised for bids for the construction of our new high school.
 Ground breaking ceremonies were held March 3, 1957, and building operations were begun immediately.
 The new building was ready for occupancy by September, 1958.

 The Northern Lebanon School District is a small public school district in Lebanon County.
 The District is one of the 500 public school districts of Pennsylvania.
 Northern Lebanon was formed in 1956.
 The district covers an area of 144 square miles (370 km2).
-According to 2000 federal census data, the District served a resident population of 14,984.
-By 2010, the resident population grew to 17,435.
-The enrollment of the district was 2,400 students in 2010.
-The district students are 96% white, 1% Asian, 1% black and 3% Hispanic.
+Within the district there are over 4,600 acres (19 km2) of public lands, including Fort Indiantown Gap Military Base, two state parks, and many campgrounds.

 Northern Lebanon School District operates four elementary schools (East Hanover, Jonestown, Fredericksburg, and Lickdale), one middle school and one high school.